-New British prime minister Boris Johnson promises Brexit with 'no ifs or buts'
+British Prime Minister Johnson vows Brexit with 'no ifs or buts'

 Foreign Secretary Jeremy Hunt, Johnson’s rival for the leadership, was offered the job of defence minister but turned it down, Sky News TV reported.

-Johnson has pledged to negotiate a new Brexit deal with the EU before Oct.
-31 but if the bloc refuses, he has promised to leave that day without a deal.
+A no-deal Brexit could also prompt Scottish nationalists, who want the UK to remain inside the EU, to seek a fresh referendum on Scottish independence.

-Many investors say that would send shock waves through the world economy and tip the world’s fifth largest economic power into recession or even chaos.

-Brexit without a divorce deal would roil financial markets and potentially weaken London’s position as the pre-eminent international financial centre.
+Many investors say a no-deal Brexit would send shock waves through the world economy and tip the world’s fifth largest economic power into recession, roil financial markets and potentially weaken London’s position as the pre-eminent international financial centre, they say.

 Brexit supporters say those fears are overblown and the United Kingdom will thrive if cut loose from the European project, which they cast as a German-dominated bloc that is falling far behind its global competitors such as the United States and China.

 “If he really wants a ‘no-deal’, he will get it.
 We will never push an EU member out, but we can’t stop him,” one EU diplomat said.
-“More likely, his own parliament would,”
+“More likely, his own parliament would.”

 Additional reporting by Elizabeth Piper, Andy Bruce, Kate Holton, William Schomberg, David Milliken and Paul Sandle in London and Gabriela Baczynska in Brussels; Writing by Guy Faulconbridge; Editing by Janet Lawrence and Kevin Liffey